-Montreal has some notoriously unpredictable weather, so it's important to check skating rink conditions online beforehand.
+Montreal also has some notoriously unpredictable weather, so it's important to check skating rink conditions online beforehand.
 If all else fails, consider Atrium Le 1000, Montreal's indoor skating rink, as an alternative.

 Parc La Fontaine